papernest/aio_sf_streaming/README.rst

 Evolution
 ---------

 The library work well for our use-case then we does not plan a lot of new features.
-The only planned feature is the addition of the OAuth2 browser flow `refresh_token` for authentication instead of user name and passwords.

 Contributing